chuanqisun/react-agent-hooks/README.md

 }

 function ChildComponent() {
-  useAgentState("some state", { name: "Some state" });
+  // The state and tool will be available to the Agent only if the child component is rendered useAgentState("some state", { name: "Some state" });
   useAgentTool("update state", z.object({ name: z.string() }), (newState) => {
     setSomeState(newState);